solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 ---

-## Youtube channel popularity comes in waves.
+## Seeking an Inner YouTube Personality

 While we think we control the content we watch, it's clear that there are suggestive forces at work.

-Waves of these individuals have risen and fallen over the decade of YouTube watching.
+Waves of these individuals have risen and fallen over the decades of YouTube watching.

-I dont think it was a coincidence that at least one other person got hooked on the obscure but necessary trade of farriering.
+I don't think it was a coincidence that at least one other person got hooked on the obscure but necessary trade of farriering.

+Perhaps subscriptions are a window into one’s soul.

 ---